 Pre-placement preparation and post-placement consolidation will involve an element of IPE.
 The students will reflect on their thoughts and feelings about the upcoming placement to assist in the planning of their learning outcomes.
-All the learning outcomes are shared with Physiotherapy in order to align some aspects of learning and development while on placement.
+Learning outcomes 3 and 5 are shared with Physiotherapy in order to align some aspects of learning and development while on placement.